Zi-hang-Zhou/ms-ms-pred-annotations/README.md

 This is a small local web app for manual structural elucidation annotation.

-It is designed for the workflow where annotators receive only the raw test-case spectra and basic acquisition metadata.
-It intentionally does **not** show candidate SMILES, ground truth, ICEBERG predictions, model ranks, or any other answer-like information.
+For each case, annotators receive the raw test-case spectra and basic acquisition metadata.

 ## What Annotators Can Enter